oharaandrew314/mock-aws-java-sdk/README.md

 ## Requirements

 None of the AWS SDKs are provided by this package.
-You must seperately install each SDK you want to use; versions `1.11.300` and above are supported.
+You must separately install each SDK you want to use; versions `1.11.300` and above are supported.

 ## Install